MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureVM.md

 ```

 ### -AffinityGroup
-Specifies the azure_2 affinity group in which the cloud service resides.
+Specifies the Azure affinity group in which the cloud service resides.
 This parameter is required only when this cmdlet creates a cloud service.

 ```yaml